rperry99/Python-Calculator/README.md

 ![](Images/Phase2_Example.png) </br>
 - Refactored the code so that the portion of asking for input, and formatting the input so that it's a callable function.
 - Reworded the answer phrase so it makes a little more sense to be read.

+### Phase 3
+- Allows the users to enter decimal numbers.
+    - I am aware that floats are not entirely accurate.
+This is just a fun calculator project, okay?
+It's not something someone will actually use!